Analysis of an Audit

 Government Auditing Standards issued by the Comptroller General of the United States.

-Yes, we are subject to a triennial peer review required by Government Auditing Standards.
-The peer review is performed by a six-person National State Auditors Association external quality control review team.
-We have received eleven consecutive unmodified “clean” opinions.
+Yes, the Government Auditing Standards requires a triennial peer review of our operations .
+The peer review is performed by a multi-person National State Auditors Association external quality control review team.
+We have received thirteen consecutive unmodified “clean” opinions.
 This is the highest level of opinion.

 The Auditor General for the State of Michigan is appointed by the Legislature, as prescribed by Article IV, Section 53 of the Michigan Constitution.
 Doug Ringler, CPA, CIA, was reappointed Auditor General by the Michigan Legislature on May 26, 2022 for a second eight-year term by the Senate Concurrent Resolution No. 27 of 2022.